Shahak Shapira: Early life

 Shapira was born in Petah Tikva, Israel and raised in Oranit.
 Shapira's maternal grandfather was a Holocaust survivor.
 Shapira's paternal grandfather, Amitzur Shapira, was an Israeli sprinter and a coach for the Israeli track and field team at the 1972 Summer Olympics in Munich, Germany.
-He was murdered by Palestinian terrorists in the Munich massacre.
+He was murdered by Palestinian militants in the Munich massacre.

 In 2002, Shapira immigrated with his mother and younger brother to Germany.
 The family took residence in the small town of Laucha in the German state of Saxony-Anhalt.
 With the Neo-Nazi party (NPD) reaching its statewide highest outcome of 13.55% in 2009's local elections, Shapira described the town as an "eastern German NPD-Stronghold".
 In 2010, Shapira's younger brother was physically attacked and called a "Jewish pig" by a right-wing extremist.

 On New Year's Eve 2014, Shapira was attacked by a group of men after asking them to stop singing anti-Semitic songs on the subway and refusing to delete a video he recorded, showing the men singing "fuck Jews, fuck Israel" in the middle of the crowded train.
 The incident was covered by numerous news outlets around the world with Shapira getting the media's attention for refusing to let his case be exploited by right-wing populists to stir up hatred against Muslims.